-Coursework at the upper division and graduate level is equally distributed among four areas: Linguistics, culture, peninsular and Hispanic American literature.
+Coursework at the upper division and graduate level is equally distributed among four areas: Linguistics, culture, peninsular literature, and Hispanic American literature.
 Students with career plans in teaching, bilingual programs, translation and diplomatic services, as well as careers in public service requiring a knowledge of Spanish, will find a balanced curriculum available at CSUS.
 The programs in Spanish also serve those students who plan on continuing their studies at the Doctorate level by providing a thorough academic background in the language.

 Teaching credential candidates must also complete the Professional Education Program in addition to other requirements for a teaching credential.
-For details, students should contact the credential advisor in the Spanish program and the Education Student Service Center (Education Building, Room 216, (916) 278-6174).
+For details, students should contact the credential advisor in the Spanish program and the Teacher Preparation Program office (Eureka Hall 216, (916) 278-6403).
 Students interested in Bilingual/Crosscultural programs should also contact the School of Education (916) 278-6840 for more details.